DimensionSoftware/instant-skeleton/README.md

 How much does your stack weigh?
 Keeping Instant Skeleton light as possible means true agility and speed.
 This no-compromise, SEO-friendly stack is fast, functional and streaming in realtime.
 [RethinkDB is the single dependency to install](http://rethinkdb.com/docs/install/) and a cinch to scale your needs forward.
 The rest is up to you!

-With a cutting-edge HTML5 core, Instant Skeleton provides true first-class mobile web experiences.
+Build bigger with less: a cutting-edge HTML5 core and true first-class mobile web experiences.
 Got realtime physics at 60fps?
 Real offline?
 High-speed, secure websockets?
 We do.

-From nothing, you have potential to build greatness; only-- with Instant Skeleton, you start way ahead with the best curated tools for lifting heavy, realtime functionality into the browser with insane productivity.
+From nothing, you have potential to build greatness; only-- with Instant Skeleton, you start way ahead with the best curated tools for securely lifting heavy, realtime functionality into the browser with insane productivity.
 Unlock the potential of HTML5 and Node.JS.
 [Start hacking now!](https://github.com/DimensionSoftware/instant-skeleton/fork)

 ## FAQ